Neo Geo – Baseball Stars 2

 Card Game Glitch: Another glitch I found while playing through the game was the Card-Matching Game glitch.
 Occasionally, the card game would constantly reappear on the world map in the exact spot where I was standing, causing me to continuously play the game until I matched all the right cards.
 While this was a good way to gain items, it was really frustrating because I was forced to play the game without being able to move to another spot on the map.

 Perhaps the best lost level is Stage 8, a swimming level that includes the gold cheep cheep enemy - an enemy that wasn't included in any stage in the official release of SMB3.
-Perhaps the best lost level is Stage 8, a swimming level that includes the gold cheep cheep enemy – an enemy that wasn’t included in any stage in the official release of SMB3.

 Conclusion: The Lost Levels is essentially an abridged version of the original Super Mario Bros.
 3 that includes the 12 levels that were left out of the original game minus many of the other levels from the rest of the game.
 Although it has a save feature, which is most welcome, it does not function the way it should, meaning the game is best enjoyed when you have the time to sit down and play through it in one sitting, just like the original release. *On a side note, you can only obtain one Warp Whistle since the original World 1 whistles are no longer available.
 The lost levels themselves in World 1 are short but fun.